Pros and Cons of Metal Roofs

 Sustainability

 Metal roofing options are an environmentally friendly choice.
 Historically, homeowners chose asphalt shingles for roofs.
 In fact, shingles have been the industry standard for over 100 years.
-Most didn’t consider that asphalt is a petroleum-based material that usually ends up in landfills once they are removed.
+Most didn’t consider that asphalt is a petroleum-based material that usually ends up in landfills once it is removed.
 Metal panel roofing is a much more sustainable roofing alternative.
-In some instances, metal roofs are made from recycled materials and once they are removed, they are completely recyclable.
+In some instances, metal roofs are made from recycled materials, and once they are removed, they are completely recyclable.
 And of course, there is the durability issue.
 It is going to last more than twice as long as traditional asphalt shingles.
 Installing this kind of roofing is a sustainable choice.

 Energy Efficiency of Metal Roofs

 Once the metal roof has been installed, homeowners often save between 10 and 25% on electric bills.
 The unique material reflects the sun’s infrared and UV rays, so the metal doesn’t absorb heat like other roofing materials.
 What about when it gets cold outside?
-The insulation added under the roofing material helps keep your home warmer in the winter too.
+The insulation added under the roofing material helps keep your home warmer in the winter, too.
 Who does not want to have smaller energy bills, right?

 Metal Roof Safety

-One of the biggest safety features of a metal roof is that a spark will not set them on fire.
+One of the biggest safety features of a metal roof is that a spark will not set it on fire.
 That means that a wildfire or a lightning strike won’t spark a big fire on your roof.
 Most metal roofs come with a Class A fire rating.
 What does that mean?
 It means that they are resistant to spreading flames if there is a fire.
 Unlike asphalt roofs, metal roofs don’t attract lightning during a storm.
 They are safer than roofs that use other types of roofing materials.

 Cons of Metal Roofs